 9. D & H Rail-Trail

 Travel through the beautiful Endless Mountains of northeastern PA on the 38-mile D&H Rail Trail connecting the town of Simpson to the New York state border.
 This well-maintained trail offers some of the most scenic recreational lands in the commonwealth.
 Grab your snowshoes, winter boots, poles, and layer up and you’re on your way!
 Be sure to check the website before you go for any trail closures.

 10. The Nature Inn at Bald Eagle

 As winter creeps in, Mother Nature magically transforms Bald Eagle State Park into a land filled with beauty and woodland wonder.
-The Nature Inn at Bald Eagle offers guests complimentary snowshoes and cross-country skis – perfect for exploring the Park's 14.5-mile snowy trails.
+The Nature Inn at Bald Eagle offers guests complimentary snowshoes and cross-country skis — perfect for exploring the Park's 14.5-miles of snowy trails.
 Looking for a more fast-paced thrill?
 There’s also an intermediate level sledding and tobogganing hill by the Inn sure to thrill enthusiasts of any age.

 11. Laurel Ridge State Park